 Professor Sabin has also recently published a strategic simulation of Hannibal's initial campaigns in Italy, and a very simple grand strategic simulation of the entire period of the Macedonian and Punic wars.
 These may both be ordered here and there are rules on the yahoo site for combining the latter simulation with Lost Battles to create an integrated strategic and tactical model of ancient military history from 350 to 150 BC.

 A deluxe combined edition of Lost Battles and the grand strategic simulation Empire was published by Fifth Column Games in 2011.
 This allowed users to refight all the battles and campaigns using professional quality components including large full colour die-cut counters, terrain tiles and maps all mounted on thick card (as shown below).
 You can find lots of videos, discussion and battle reports here.
-All 1200 copies of this deluxe edition sold out quickly, and there are no plans for a reprint in the foreseeable future, but you may still obtain a copy of the 72 page full colour rule book and chart sheets.
-For more information, and to order your copy while stocks last, click here.
+All 1200 copies of this deluxe edition sold out quickly, and there are no plans for a reprint in the foreseeable future.
 You may also be interested in Professor Sabin's major new book on Simulating War